nix-community/nixpkgs-wayland/README.md

 Automated, pre-built packages for Wayland (sway/wlroots) tools for NixOS (**nixos-unstable** channel).

 Community chat is on Matrix: [#nixpkgs-wayland:matrix.org](https://matrix.to/#/#nixpkgs-wayland:matrix.org).
-Alternatively `#nixpkgs-wayland` on freenode is plumbed into the Matrix room.
+We are not on Libera.

 - [Usage](#usage)
   - [Binary Cache](#binary-cache)